openstack-archive/puppet-freezer/README.md

 **What the freezer module affects**

-* [Freezer](https://wiki.openstack.org/wiki/Freezer), the FIXME service for OpenStack.
+* [Freezer](https://wiki.openstack.org/wiki/Freezer), the distributed backup restore and disaster recovery as a service platform for OpenStack.

 ### Installing freezer